osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <a id="opIdDataViews_Delete Data View"></a>

-Delete the data view with the specified id.
+Delete the data view with the specified id.<br/>

 ### Request
 ```text